The CED offers three dual master’s degree programs, the Juris Doctor/MHP, Juris Doctor/MUPD and MPA/MUPD.

 Jackson Street Building

-The degree shortens the course of study from five to four years without sacrificing the breadth of instruction.
-Ideally, students would spend two years of the program principally working on the JD, followed by one year principally on the MUPD, followed by a year of overlap.
+The degree shortens the course of study from five years to four years without sacrificing the breadth of instruction.
+Ideally, students would spend two years of the program principally working on the JD, followed by a year of overlap.
 The course necessitates completion of 120 credit hours, exceeding the minimum instruction required by the American Bar Association before a JD can be awarded.

-With the interdisciplinary skill set this degree develops, a wide range of career opportunities becomes available.
-Students may enter a variety of fields such as provision of design services, advocacy, governmental regulation, and policymaking, all of which can be applied to the public, private, and nonprofit arenas.
+With the interdisciplinary skill set this degree develops, a wide range of career opportunities become available.
+Students may enter a variety of fields such as provision of design services, advocacy, governmental regulation, and policymaking, all of which can be applied to the public, private, and nonprofit areas.

 College of Environment and Design